 Do follow us on our FB, Twitter to get the latest posts.

-India is also one of the largest telecommunication market in the world.
-Having a large geography and population, India also has the largest growth of mobile subscribers and technology development.
-Total subscribers in India has already crossed 1 billion mark.
-Now the number of telecom subscribers in India is 1.19 billion, as of Jan 2018.
-The total subscribers in mainly dominated by the mobile subscribers in 2G, 3G and 4G.
-Which also requires higher chunk of frequencies in different spectrum bands.
-This post we are updating different spectrum bands in 2G, 3G and 4G mobiles.
-It is also important for people to check the band and technology before buying the smartphones and the device to use in India.
+India is also one of the largest telecommunication markets in the world.
+Having large geography and population, India also has the largest growth of mobile subscribers and technology development.
+Total subscribers in India have already crossed 1 billion mark.
+Now the number of telecom subscribers in India is 1.2 billion, as of July 2021.
+The total subscribers in mainly dominated by mobile subscribers in 2G, 3G, and 4G.
+Which also requires a higher chunk of frequencies in different spectrum bands.
+So, in this post, we are updating different spectrum bands in 2G, 3G, 4G, and 5G mobiles.
+That will also help people to check the band and technology before buying smartphones and the device to use in India.

 Among the mobile technology standards, GSM and CDMA technology are still there for 2G.
-Operators like Vodafone-Idea, Airtel, BSNL, Tata, Aircel have large subscriber base in GSM 2G technology which operates in 900 and 1800 MHz.
+Operators like Vodafone-Idea, Airtel, BSNL, Tata, Aircel have a large subscriber base in GSM 2G technology which operates in 900 and 1800 MHz.
 As India is a large country, the licensing regime for India is available in circles.
 So, the frequency allocation and the bandwidth differs circle by circle.
-Operators like Reliance Communication, MTS, BSNL and Tata have a very less CDMA subscribers.
+However, operators like Reliance Communication, MTS, BSNL, and Tata have very fewer CDMA subscribers.
 For CDMA technology, the frequency band used in India is 850 MHz.
 As this frequency is also popular for 4G LTE technology, CDMA will be ultimately phased out to die very soon.
-Most operators have already liberalized this band to use it for 4G LTE service.
+So, most operators have already liberalized this band to use it for 4G LTE service.

-Here is a table for the different frequency bands in India for mobile technology 2G, 3G and 4G.
+Here is a table for the different frequency bands in India for mobile technology 2G, 3G, 4G, and 5G.

 |S.N||Mobile Technology in India||Frequency bands in India||Major Operators|